Download lectures, featured speakers, interviews and more

 (The categories are created by Apple.
 If your collection does not fit in one of the categories, do not use one.)

-- Contributor’s Name – The person who will be responsible for the channel and the content
+- Contributor’s Name and Apple ID – The person who will be responsible for the channel and the content

 Once your AppleID has been added, you will receive email with specific instructions to access your iTunes U account.

-- Using Safari 4.03 or later, login to UCI’s iTunes U Public Site Manager with your Apple ID and password.
+- Using Safari, login to UCI’s iTunes U Public Site Manager with your Apple ID and password.

 - When you log in, you will see all the collections for which you are a contributor.